New Patron Information

 A Summer Reading Program, Code Club, Preschool Story Time and Baby Story Time are offered at the library.
 Current dates and times are posted at the library entrance and on the library website.

 There are four computer stations available to the public for Internet usage.
 All individuals under the age of 18 must have a permission slip signed by a parent or guardian.
 Time is limited to 45 minutes when others are waiting.
 Time may be adjusted for longer use if working on assignments or taking an online test.
 Internet may not be used for games, gambling, or pornography.
 Computer usage may be monitored.
 A copy of our Internet Policy is available at the check-out counter.
 Four children’s computers are also available with very restricted internet accessibility.

 A multipurpose machine, which will print, copy, fax and scan, is available at a charge of 10¢ per black & white copy or print and 50¢ per color copy or print.
 Faxes are 25¢ per page.

-The Book Drop is located west of library door for after hour book returns.
+The Media Drop is located west of library door for after hour book, DVD, and audio returns.